 Songs for Breck Project: Breck’s Song ‘Come Into My World’

-In this third part of his diaries about creating the SEN resource Songs for Breck, Mark Harrington discusses the creation of Breck’s Song.
+In this part of his diaries about creating the SEN resource Songs for Breck, Mark Harrington discusses the creation of Breck’s Song.

 When you were 14, do you remember times when your parents had nagged you about something, or didn’t want you to do something, and you just didn’t get why your parents wouldn’t let you do it, or felt that they just didn’t seem to get it?
 That was my starting point when writing Breck’s Song: ‘This is My World.’